PublicHealthDataGeek/GazetteR/README.md

 This package was originally developed to look for notices that introduce contraflow bike lanes in London Boroughs specifically for notices with a category code of 15).
-So some of the column headings may be inappropriate for other searches (for example I have spotted that notice 3723277 returns a ‘borough’ of Guildford that seems which seems to be the location of a Highways England office!).
+So some of the column headings may be inappropriate for other searches.
 This package hasnt been tested with other Gazette category codes so the structure and content of the data returned may not be quite right.

 Please raise as issues or requests via the github issue page and I will get to these as an when I can.
 If anyone is interested in collaborating